Is MLM Amway a pyramid scheme scam? And how much can you earn with them?

 How does Amway work?

 Amway makes a wide range of products, including beauty, nutrition, home care and energy and sport products.
-And, as Amway admits, they’re often more expensive than competitors’ products – as is common with MLMs, like doTERRA and MONAT.
+And, as Amway admits, they’re often more expensive than competitors’ products – as is common with multilevel marketing companies (MLMs), like doTERRA and MONAT.

 As The Dream podcast discovered, the reason for this is often the real retail price in MLMs is the cost to the reps, as they’re the real customers.
 (It’s very common for MLMs like Amway to require reps to purchase a specific value of products themselves each month just to stay active.)

 So how much can you earn with Amway?
 To find out let’s take a look at their 2017 income disclosure statement for UK and the Republic of Ireland.
 (Amway apparently does not produce income disclosure statements for the USA, so sadly we can’t investigate those.)